 With agents comes risk

 The use of education agents carries risk.
 When agents behave unprofessionally, unethically, or dishonestly, students suffer.
-Our education agent alerts report on incidents of this kind.

 If unprofessional or dishonest misconduct by education agents occurs at scale – for example when it becomes entrenched in the culture of a very large agency, or endemic in a given source market – it can undermine entire international education markets.